microsoft/vcpkg-docs/vcpkg/contributing/maintainer-guide.md

 Because of this, it is preferable to patch the buildsystem directly when setting `CMAKE_<LANG>_FLAGS`.

-### Minimize patches
+### <a name="minimize-patches"></a>Minimize patches

 When making changes to a library, strive to minimize the final diff.
-This means you should _not_ reformat the upstream source code when making changes that affect a region.
-Also, when disabling a conditional, it is better to add a `AND FALSE` or `&& 0` to the condition than to delete every line of the conditional.
+This means you should not reformat the upstream source code when making changes that affect a region.
+When disabling a conditional, it is better to add an `AND FALSE` or `&& 0` to the condition than to delete every line of the conditional.
+If a large region needs to be disabled, it is shorter to add an `if(0)` or `#if 0` around the region instead of deleting every line in the patch.

-Don't add patches if the port is outdated and updating the port to a newer released version would solve the same issue. vcpkg prefers updating ports over patching outdated versions unless the version bump breaks a considerable amount of dependent ports.
+Don't add patches if the port is outdated and updating the port to a newer released version would solve the same issue. vcpkg prefers updating ports over patching outdated versions.

 This helps to keep the size of the vcpkg repository down as well as improves the likelihood that the patch will apply to future code versions.